 SCOPE: Tevis collected articles from all the important newspapers of the day--local, national, even international--and created a unique record of the Civil War, "History of the War of the Great Rebellion from the Newspapers of the Day."
 The first volume is thin, the articles within dating from March 1858 to November 1861; the second volume, much larger and more focused, covers June through September 1861.

-HOLDINGS: 2 volumes
+EXTENT: 2 volumes

 In observance of security procedures, certain services may not be available shortly before the daily closing time.